What’s the Average Cost of a Hospital Stay in the U.S.?

 If it isn’t a true emergency — say you fell and think you sprained an ankle — this and other more minor issues can be treated at an urgent care center for a fraction of the cost.

-Going to an urgent care center could save you a lot of money, time, and effort.
+Going to an urgent care center could save you money, time, and effort.
 Many are equipped to manage everything from suturing a deep cut to setting a broken arm.
 In addition to the lower cost, wait times will be shorter and there will be less risk of exposure to colds and flu.

-University of Chicago Medicine offers some helpful guidelines on what constitutes an emergency:
+University of Chicago Medicine offers some helpful guidelines on what constitutes an emergency.

 Doctor Visit Costs